fc-thrisp-hurrata-dlm-graveyard/engine-defunct/content/index.md

 +++
 title = "engine-index"
 +++
+### What is Engine?

-Engine is a core package to drive a Go web framework.
-Routing, context, statuses and more close the distance between the Go standard library and your own web framework.
+Engine is a core package to drive a web applications in Go.
+Routing based on [httprouter](https://github.com/julienschmidt/httprouter), context, statuses and more close the distance between the Go standard library and your own web framework.

 ### Install